dwave-examples/NAE3SAT/README.md

 and do require chains.

-The graphic below shows the distribution of chain lengths for a $\rho=3.0$ NAE3SAT problem minor-embedded into the two topologies using Ocean software's [minorminer](https://docs.ocean.dwavesys.com/en/stable/docs_minorminer/source/sdk_index.html) heuristic.
+The graphic below shows the distribution of chain lengths for a $\rho=3.0$ NAE3SAT problem of 75 variables minor-embedded into the two topologies using Ocean software's [minorminer](https://docs.ocean.dwavesys.com/en/stable/docs_minorminer/source/sdk_index.html) heuristic.